-The routing can be done manaully: empirically or aided by measure systems (a ruler on a scaled drawing or a measurement tool in a CAD application), the designer selects the shortest path for every cable, starting from the most expensive and going to the cheaper ones.
-If the shortest route between two components becomes overfilled, the designer reroutes the cable through the shortest underfilled route available.
+The routing may be made by hand: empirically or aided by measure systems (a ruler on a scaled drawing or a measurement tool in a CAD application), the designer selects the shortest path for every cable, starting from the most expensive and following to the cheaper ones.
+If the shortest route between two components becomes overfilled, the designer re-routes the cable through the shortest underfilled route available.
 If a feasible route cannot be found, the designer moves the already routed cables to another path.
 This process follows iteratively until all cables are routed.

 This is a stressing, repetitive, and error-prone process.
-This paper analyzes the properties of cable laying in electrical panels and suggest a computer solution that nearoptimal solutions for a simplified version of the problem.
+This paper analyzes the properties of cable laying in electrical panels and suggest an computer solution that improves the results obtained in [2] by adding the handling of open conduits and partial saturation.

-2. Modeling
+2 Modeling